-9 Note that, on nice.fas.harvard.edu, 'tomcat' is an alias for 'catalina.sh run'.
-If you opt to develop on a Windows machine, you should instead execute 'catalina.bat run' (assuming "%CATALINA_HOME%\bin\" is in your PATH); alternatively, you can achieve this same aliasing effect by creating in any directory in your PATH a file called tomcat.bat containing the following two lines.
+&lt;sup>7 Note that, on nice.fas.harvard.edu, 'tomcat' is an alias for 'catalina.sh run'.
+If you opt to develop on a Windows machine, you should instead execute 'catalina.bat run' (assuming "%CATALINA\HOME%\bin\" is in your PATH); alternatively, you can achieve this same aliasing effect by creating in any directory in your PATH a file called tomcat.bat containing the following two lines.

-10 Though we've always referred to it as one system, nice.fas.harvard.edu actually refers to a cluster of machines, all of which mount via NFS your home directory; you are connected to one essentially at random.
+&lt;sup>8 Though we've always referred to it as one system, nice.fas.harvard.edu actually refers to a cluster of machines, all of which mount via NFS your home directory; you are connected to one essentially at random.